 As crucial as they may be to Nebraska’s economy, tractor-trailers and other large commercial vehicles can be incredibly dangerous to others on the road.
-A truck driver’s violation of traffic laws or a trucking company’s lax safety regulations can cause serious and even fatal injuries to other motorists.
+A semi-truck driver’s violation of traffic laws or a trucking company’s lax safety regulations can wreak havoc and cause fatal injuries.

-Who Can be Held Liable for a Fatal Truck Wreck in Our Area?
+Who Can Be Held Liable for a Fatal Truck Wreck in Omaha?

-Third parties like mechanics and service technicians can also be held liable for a commercial vehicle collision if their inadequate maintenance leads to a component failure that causes a truck accident.
-An experienced Omaha attorney at Berry Law can help you determine who is responsible for your loved one’s wrongful death after a truck crash.
+Third parties like mechanics and service technicians may also be held liable for a commercial vehicle collision if inadequate maintenance leads to a truck accident.
+An Omaha fatal truck accident attorney at Berry Law can help you determine who is responsible for your loved one’s wrongful death after a truck crash.

 For a free legal consultation with a fatal truck accidents lawyer serving Omaha, call 402-466-8444